sohilsheth21/Pipelined-MIPS-Processor/README.md

 ## 📌 Notes

+- First implemented the single cycle processor and then moved to the pipelined processor design.
 - All modules were simulated and tested individually before integration.
 - The processor correctly handles data/control hazards and forwarding logic.
 ---